peterzieba/5Vpld/atmel-fitters/README.md

 # Overview
+This directory only applies to the ATF150x CPLD parts.

 Fitting, perhaps more commonly known as "place and route" is the stage that translates the logic into the physical hardware available on a given device.

 Most simple devices in WinCUPL do not use an external fitter executable -- The CUPL compiler directly produces a .JED file for these using only its device library.